Learn The Evolution of Anonymity in...

 Common arguments include:

 • Public identification is viewed as ego-driven.
-Some describe those who publicly identify as a member of a 12 Step fellowship and speak about their recovery as self-seeking or self-important.
+Some describe people who publicly identify as a member of a 12-Step fellowship and speak about their recovery as self-seeking or self-important.

-• Relapse is seen as a reflection on the fellowship.
-Others worry that if someone publicly speaks about their recovery and later relapses, it will reflect badly on AA or the fellowship they identify with.
+• Return to use is seen as a reflection on the fellowship.
+Others worry that if someone speaks publicly about their recovery and later returns to use, it will reflect badly on AA or the fellowship they name.

 • Public visibility is treated as "spokesperson behavior."
 Many believe that speaking about recovery while identifying as a member of a fellowship indirectly makes that person a spokesperson.

 • Recovery work is questioned.
-Comments are sometimes made that writers who cover recovery are “selling their sobriety.”
+People sometimes say that writers who cover recovery are "selling their sobriety."

-And there is often an overriding implication that these guidelines should be treated like rules, with statements such as: “You can’t pick and choose the application of the traditions—you wouldn’t do that with the Steps.”
+You may also hear that people need to treat these guidelines like rules, with statements such as: "You can't pick and choose the application of the traditions.
+You wouldn't do that with the Steps."

 The Contradictions and Complexities

-William Moyers, author, advocate, Vice President for Hazelden, and instrumental in the formation of the Faces & Voices movement, believes protecting the anonymity of others is essential.
+William Moyers, an author, an advocate, Vice President for Hazelden, and someone involved in the formation of the Faces & Voices movement, believes protecting the anonymity of others matters.

-However, he doesn’t believe publicly sharing one’s own affiliation with an anonymous group is necessarily detrimental.
-He publicly disclosed his membership with a 12 Step fellowship in his memoir Broken: My Story of Addiction and Redemption.
+However, he doesn't believe publicly sharing your own affiliation with an anonymous group always causes harm.
+He publicly shared his membership in a 12-Step fellowship in his memoir Broken: My Story of Addiction and Redemption.
 In that publication, he said:

 The Evolution of Traditions

-Now, due to advocacy efforts to change public policy, reduce stigma, and improve access to treatment, we’ve made major strides.
-Organizations like I Am Not Anonymous, Faces and Voices of Recovery, and Fighting Addiction have changed the conversation and put a face to recovery.
-Not to mention the growing number of writers and bloggers who openly share their experiences of recovery.
+Now, because of advocacy to change public policy, reduce stigma, and improve access to treatment, we've made major strides.
+Organizations like I Am Not Anonymous, Faces and Voices of Recovery, and Fighting Addiction have helped change the conversation and put a face to recovery.
+Many writers and bloggers also share their recovery experiences openly.

-Whether we see anonymity as outdated or unnecessary, it should remain a personal choice afforded to anyone in recovery.
-And that choice, whatever it is, should be respected.
+Whether you see anonymity as outdated or unnecessary, it can remain a personal choice for anyone in recovery.
+Your choice, whatever it is, deserves respect.

-When personalities override principles, anonymity can become weaponized and used to silence those who make others feel uncomfortable with their activism and advocacy.
-That isn’t about anonymity; it’s about other people’s feelings and judgments.
+When personalities override principles, some people may use anonymity to silence others who speak up through activism and advocacy.
+That isn't about anonymity.
+It's about other people's feelings and judgments.

 Why Anonymity Still Matters (in Some Forms)

-Confidentiality and privacy, whether you consider them an arm of anonymity or not, are fundamental to the protection of members of 12 Step fellowships and the fellowship as a whole.
+Confidentiality and privacy, whether you see them as part of anonymity or not, help protect members of 12-Step fellowships and the fellowship as a whole.

-When speaking to a reporter about the necessity of anonymity in AA, Susan Cheever said:
+When speaking to a reporter about the role of anonymity in AA, Susan Cheever said:

 "We are in the midst of a public health crisis when it comes to understanding and treating addiction.
 AA's principle of anonymity may only be contributing to general confusion and prejudice.
 When it comes to alcoholism and AA, the problem is very public, but the solution is still veiled in secrecy."